As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 It's something that you don't need to force and once you practice it a bit it gets a lot easier.

 The vocal technique of mixing the different registers will lead to your voice sounding more balanced and professional sounding.
+Having a command of your chest voice, middle voice, head voice and falsetto also gives you maximum flexibility.

 Of course while important, your head vocal register is just one component of your voice!